Convert Word files to image formats

 End Module

-If a document doesn't specify page color then image formats that support transparency, like PNG, will have a transparent background and image formats that don't support transparency, like JPEG, will have a white background.
+You can specify what image background color should be used by setting the document's page color with the section's PageSetup.PageColor property.
+If a page color is not specified then image formats that support transparency, like PNG, will have a transparent background, and image formats that don't support transparency, like JPEG, will have a white background.

 Convert a Word file to a multi-frame image